10 Credit Card Perks You Should Always Use on Vacation

 Sail through security

 Heightened security screenings have led to hour-long lines at airports—and it’s not unusual anymore to actually miss your flight while trapped in a slow-moving line!
 One solution is to apply for TSA prescreening—and your credit card might just pick up the tab.
 “Some reward programs offer to reimburse those costs so you can even sail through security with an upgraded experience,” Graff says.
+Wondering how long you’re likely to get stuck in line?
 These four letters on your boarding pass could mean you’re in for a longer wait.

 Enjoy hidden discounts

 Points feel like “free money” to everyone, so just booking your vacation using points makes you feel like a winner.
 But there’s a way to win even more.
 “Hotels and rental car companies will offer special discounts on the travel booking portals provided by your credit card company.
 They like discounting this way because the discount isn’t public—it’s available only to people who have a particular credit card and who happen to be shopping for travel at the time,” says Bason.
 And the discount itself is obscured in that you’re paying for it in points rather than true dollars.
 Finding these discounts can take a bit of legwork.
 You’ll need to translate points to dollars and then compare what your credit card company is offering versus other travel sites like Expedia and Priceline.
 But the extra time can pay off.
 These discounts can be quite deep, and you won’t find them on other sites.
-These are the 13 creepy things credit card companies know about you.
+While the savings are great, there are also plenty of creepy things credit card companies know about you.

 Know the perks beyond points